develax/RazorExpress/docs/overview.md

 This is a very simplified description of the request handling to understand the role of the Razor-Express engine in this process.
 Now let's take a closer look at what happens in the Razor-Express engine while processing the *view template* and *data*.

+### Processing a view template
+When the Razor-Express gets to control, it also gets the full filename of the template and the data model passed as parameters.
+The data model is optional.
+In case of success the engine returns HTML.
+If a failure occurs while reading, parsing, or rendering the file template it returns an error.
+At this stage, its work ends.

+After the file is found and read, the parser starts to analyze it.
+It's worth noting that the parser is not trying to fully analyze the validity of HTML.
+For example, it is not much concerned about mistakes in the attributes of the HTML tags.
+It only checks the integrity of the HTML tag tree and extracts snippets of the JavaScript control code.